 Look up all CLI subcommands and flags for managing the bot, routines, reminders, and Google services.

-The ollim-bot CLI is the single entry point for running the bot and managing
+The ollim-bot CLI is the primary entry point for running the bot and managing

 routines, reminders, Google Tasks, Google Calendar, and Gmail from the terminal.